salesforcecli/CLI-Unification-demo/messages/generate.apex.test.md

 # summary

-Create an empty Apex test for a specified Apex class.
+Generate an empty Apex test for a specified Apex class.

 # description